-There’s a life-size statue of a little girl that has taken a permanent seat on a bench in the San Telmo neighborhood of Buenos Aires.
-She’s a cute little thing, wearing a green dress with a matching hair bow, and is a popular centerpiece in many photos.
+There is a life-size statue of a girl who has taken a permanent seat on a bench in Buenos Aires.
+She’s a cute little thing with an ear to ear grin and matching dress and hair bow.
+Her name is Mafalda.

-This statue was installed in 2009 as a tribute to Mafalda, Argentina’s favorite comic strip character and cultural icon.
-Cartoonist Joaquín Salvador Lavado, popularly known by his pen name Quino, created Mafalda for a comic strip that ran from 1964 until 1974.
+This cartoon statue was installed in 2009 as a tribute to the beloved Mafalda comic strip created by Joaquín Salvador Lavado Tejón, widely known by his pen name Quino.

-Many of the topics featured in the comic strip are still relevant today.
-The originals are written in Spanish, but we’ve found a couple in English to share:
+Many topics featured in the comic strip are still relevant today.
+The originals are written in Spanish, but we’ve found some in English to share…

 Find Mafalda in Buenos Aires